Financial-Times/ui-style-guide/README.md

 * Now you can view the site on your browser at [http://localhost:4000](http://localhost:4000).
 Every time you make a change, the site will update automatically (except changes to main.js or main.scss, for which, see the Building section above)

+## Restarting Jekyll
-* To run this Jekyll again the next time you turn on your computer follow the follow the previous steps thus.
-Open the terminal and "__c__hange __d__irectory" to the folder containing your local copy UI style guide.
+To run this Jekyll again the next time you turn on your computer follow the following steps.
+Open the terminal and "*c*hange *d*irectory" to the folder containing your local copy UI style guide.

 ```
 cd /Users/paul.oneill/Workspace/ui-style-guide/
 ```
-Then once inside this directlry you run a "watch", which sets Jeykll running.
+Then once inside this directory run a "watch", which sets Jeykll running.

 ```
 jekyll serve --watch --baseurl=''